Westside Cowboy at Gorilla

 All four members sing, often at once, and it’s in this vocal interplay that the band really lift off – harmonies colliding, competing melodies jostling for space before folding into something ragged and euphoric.
 They’ve won fans in everyone from Black Country, New Road to Ezra Furman, while critics from The Guardian and NME have praised their “gloriously ramshackle new era of ’90s-styled slacker rock”.

 We last caught them at Psych Fest, and their set was one of the highlights of our day.
 EP standouts like Drunk Surfer and Shells show their knack for irresistible hooks, but it’s the earliest reveal from the EP – ‘I’ve Never Met Anyone I Thought I Could Really Love (Until I Met You)’ – that hits hardest.
 Driven by rattling drums and fuzzed-out chords, it builds to a cathartic singalong that’s equal parts love song and tongue-in-cheek liberation from musical pretension.
-It’s a strong contender for the best track to come out of Manchester this year.
+It’s a strong contender for the best track to come out of Manchester in 2025.

 exhibition